HypestTeam/HypestBot/README.md

 - `!phonebook`: Posts a URL to the Hypest Phonebook.
 - `!rules`: Posts a URL to the current ruleset.
 - `!streams`: Posts the current streams as managed by the pastebin provided by BestTeaMaker.
 This will be made more generalised soon.
+- `!rank`: Posts a player's rankings and stats for a specific game.
 - `!form`: Posts a URL to the sign-up form.
 - `!faq`: Posts a URL to the FAQ.
 - `!conduct`: Posts a URL to the Code of Conduct.